What Exactly Is ERISA?

 How is any of this fair?

 It isn’t.
-Doctors, lawyers, judges, consumer groups and politicians have all denounced this pitiful state of affairs.
+Doctors, Long Term Disability Lawyers, judges, consumer groups and politicians have all denounced this pitiful state of affairs.
 As I stated above, ERISA was enacted by Congress to address issues relating to pension fund administration and it has done that quite well.
 However, ERISA got completely off track when it veered into the areas of medical and disability benefit claims.
 The impact that it has had in those areas has been devastating for consumers.
 There are some legislative proposals pending in Congress that would ameliorate some of the harsher aspects of ERISA, while basically leaving the law intact.
 But in this writer’s opinion, the only way to restore fairness to this system is to drastically curtail ERISA’s pre-emption of state law remedies, by reestablishing the right of an individual to sue his benefit plan in state court for damages for breach of contract and for “bad faith”.
 However, given the strength of the insurance industry lobby in Washington, D.C., I don’t expect that to happen anytime soon.

 Is there any hope at all for me if I have a valid ERISA claim?